Logan's Run (film): Cast

+Lara Lindsay played the woman runner and was the uncredited voice of the city computer.
+Gary Morgan played Billy, the leader of a group of kids called the Cubs.
+Michelle Stacy played Mary 2, the little girl in the Cubs.

 Production

 Development

 MGM's early attempts to adapt the book led to development hell.
-Producer George Pal's attempt was troubled in 1969 by competing views of what the film's story should be, including the possibility of incorporating symbolism of real life issues, in comparison to screenwriter Richard Maibaum's vision.
+Producer George Pal's attempt was troubled in 1969 by competing views of what the film's story should be, including the possibility of incorporating symbolism of real-life issues, in comparison to screenwriter Richard Maibaum's vision.

 Rewriting Maibaum's screenplay would have taken between two and three months, and the budget would have had to have been reassessed.
 Pal became concerned the delays would cause the film to miss the wave of success science fiction was enjoying with 2001: A Space Odyssey and Planet of the Apes in 1968.

 American International Pictures offered to buy Pal's projects, including Logan's Run, for $200,000, but MGM declined, only willing to accept a minimum of $350,000.
 Pal left the project to produce Doc Savage: The Man of Bronze (1975) for Warner Bros.

 Saul David assumed responsibility in 1974, with Soylent Green author Stanley R. Greenberg assigned to write.
 Greenberg devised the idea of Carrousel, but afterwards dropped off the project.
 David Zelag Goodman wrote a nearly completely new screenplay, raising the age of death from 21 to 30 to allow for more actors to be considered for casting.

 Casting

 York, Agutter, and William Devane were cast in the lead roles, with Devane announced to play an "elite" Sandman in May 1975.
 Devane withdrew from the project and replaced Roy Thinnes in Alfred Hitchcock's 1976 film Family Plot.

-Richard Jordan stepped in for Devane and was best known for his performances in Lawman (1971), Chato's Land (1972), Rooster Cogburn (1975) and the 1976 TV mini-series Captains and the Kings.
+Stepping in for Devane was Richard Jordan, best known for his performances in Lawman (1971), Chato's Land (1972), Rooster Cogburn (1975) and the 1976 TV mini-series Captains and the Kings.
 York had previously appeared in Cabaret (1972), The Three Musketeers (1973) and Murder on the Orient Express (1974), while Agutter was best known for The Railway Children (1970) and Walkabout (1971).
 York and Agutter were 33 and 23 respectively, casting made justifiable by Goodman raising the age of death to 30.

 In September 1975, it was announced Peter Ustinov would play "the last man alive in Washington, D.C." in the film.
 Farrah Fawcett has a small role, but her rising celebrity in television earned her a prominent credit (as Farrah Fawcett-Majors).